 I hadn't decided to go to this game until a few hours before.
-I had beared it in mind, as if I want to make my target of 150 games, then I am going to have to do a few extra ones like this.
-I knew my Dad was away, so it wouldn't matter so much about being late for dinner, so I suggested the idea to Anwar.
+I had born it in mind, as if I want to make my target of 150 games, then I am going to have to do a few extra ones like this.
+I knew my parents were away, so it wouldn't matter so much about being late for dinner, so I suggested the idea to Anwar.
 He said he would let me know on the day of the game and at 9am on the day he confirmed that he would come.
 I was pleased, as I fancied seeing more games in the FA Vase, plus the fact that it was fairly local.

 On the day of the game, it was slightly busier than usual for a Sunday at work, so I didn't finish my job until 10.30.
 I then bought my non-league paper, a bottle of Irn Bru and a bag of Yorkie Cookies.
 I was then entitled to my half hour break, so I scoffed the cookies (900 calories worth, no wonder I am getting fatter!) while having a drink and reading the Non-League Paper.
 I left work at 11.15, getting fuel on the way home, so didn't get home until 11.45.
 This meant I only had 45 minutes to have a bath and get ready, so it was a bit of a rush.
 I left home to meet Anwar at 12.30, and by 1PM was in Aylesbury.